No. 22 Missouri Tigers host No. 16 Ole Miss Rebels

 Columbia, Missouri; Saturday, 6 p.m.
 EST

-The Tigers have gone 14-0 in home games.
-Missouri averages 83.2 points while outscoring opponents by 14.6 points per game.
+The Tigers have gone 14-0 at home.
+Missouri has a 1-1 record in one-possession games.

-The Rebels are 4-2 against SEC opponents.
-Ole Miss scores 77.9 points and has outscored opponents by 12.4 points per game.
+The Rebels are 4-2 against conference opponents.
+Ole Miss has a 13-1 record in games decided by 10 or more points.

-Missouri averages 83.2 points, 17.7 more per game than the 65.5 Ole Miss gives up.
+Missouri averages 8.6 made 3-pointers per game, 1.4 more made shots than the 7.2 per game Ole Miss gives up.
 Ole Miss averages 9.2 made 3-pointers per game this season, 1.8 more made shots on average than the 7.4 per game Missouri allows.

-The Tigers and Rebels meet Saturday for the first time in conference play this season.
+The Tigers and Rebels square off Saturday for the first time in SEC play this season.

-TOP PERFORMERS: Caleb Grill averages 2.7 made 3-pointers per game for the Tigers, scoring 12.1 points while shooting 47.5% from beyond the arc.
-Mark Mitchell is averaging 13.4 points and 5.1 rebounds over the past 10 games.
+TOP PERFORMERS: Mark Mitchell is shooting 48.6% and averaging 13.4 points for the Tigers.
+Tamar Bates is averaging 11.3 points over the last 10 games.

-Malik Dia is averaging 9.6 points and 6.1 rebounds for the Rebels.
-Jaylen Murray is averaging 2.3 made 3-pointers over the last 10 games.
+Sean Pedulla is averaging 14.3 points, 3.5 assists and 2.4 steals for the Rebels.
+Malik Dia is averaging 12.2 points over the last 10 games.

 LAST 10 GAMES: Tigers: 7-3, averaging 77.5 points, 31.2 rebounds, 13.8 assists, 9.3 steals and 2.4 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 70.3 points per game.